Falsetto – Singing technique

 Is Singing in Falsetto Safe?

 Before we learn to sing in falsetto let’s look into the question of whether singing in falsetto is safe or not.
-Learning to sing in falsetto is great.
+Mastering falsetto notes or developing a strong falsetto voice is great.
 It adds to the set of skills that a singer may require.
 So, there is nothing bad about singing in falsetto.
-Though, over usage of the vocal technique and the incorrect way of applying the technique can put a strain on one’s vocal cords and negatively affect one’s voice.
-So as a singer one must use the vocal technique when required.
+Though, over usage of the Falsetto singing technique and the incorrect way of applying the technique can put a strain on one’s vocal cords and negatively affect one’s voice.
+So as a singer one must use the Falsetto singing technique when and only if required.
 Especially when one wants to bring variation to their music or singing.

 Know your Chest Voice and Head Voice